On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions: Introduction

-Over the last decade, the non-linear nature of the Hartree--Fock (HF) equations has re-captured a fair amount of attention in the community of electronic-structure theorists, and the multiple self-consistent-field (SCF) solutions that arise as a necessary consequence of this non-linearity have been reported, studied, and utilised in post-HF techniques for a number of simple systems\cite{article:Thom2008,article:Thom2009b,article:Hiscock2014,article:Jensen2018,article:Burton2018,article:Huynh2020}.
-As these solutions are tracked across different geometries, some of them have been observed to coalesce with other solutions and ``disappear'' from the SCF landscape.
-This behaviour is arguably most well known in the stretching of \ce{H2} where the lowest doubly-degenerate and spin-symmetry-broken Unrestricted Hartree--Fock (UHF) solutions coalesce with the lowest Restricted Hartree--Fock (RHF) solution at \ce{H}---\ce{H} bond length of around \SI{1.2}{\angstrom} before ``disappearing'' at lower bond lengths\cite{article:Coulson1949}.
-When the conventional theory of HF is reformulated in such a way that the HF equations become holomorphic\cite{article:Hiscock2014}, it is then possible to analytically continue the ``disappearing'' HF solutions into the domain of complex molecular orbital (MO) coefficients, thus maintaining a constant number of HF solutions at all geometries\cite{article:Burton2016}.
-The points of coalescence therefore mark out configurations at which certain HF solutions switch from being solutions of both conventional and holomorphic HF equations to being solutions of the latter only.
+When the conventional theory of \gls*{acr:hf} is reformulated in such a way that the \gls*{acr:hf} equations become holomorphic\cite{article:Hiscock2014}, it turns out that the disappearing solutions can be analytically continued past the coalescence points, although the \glshyph*{acr:mo} coefficients will have to become non-real\cite{article:Burton2016}.
+In the framework of holomorphic \gls*{acr:hf} theory, the points of coalescence therefore mark the configurations at which certain \gls*{acr:hf} solutions switch from being real solutions of both conventional and holomorphic \gls*{acr:hf} equations to being non-real solutions of the latter only.
 However, the fundamental factors that govern the existence of such coalescence points are not well understood.
-Without a knowledge of where these points are located in the SCF landscape, one cannot predict when certain SCF HF solutions, perhaps of significant chemical importance, have been missed out by SCF search algorithms that are based only on conventional HF.
+Without a knowledge of where these points are located in the \gls*{acr:scf} landscape, one cannot predict when certain \gls*{acr:scf} \gls*{acr:hf} solutions, perhaps of significant chemical importance, have been missed out by \gls*{acr:scf} search algorithms that are based only on conventional \gls*{acr:hf} theory.
+And more importantly, the lack of a satisfactory account for the occurrence of such coalescences renders them to be unfairly considered as shortfalls of the \gls*{acr:hf} theory\cite{article:Mori-Sanchez2014a} rather than features that are the consequences of the theory itself.
+In fact, Fukutome notes in a detailed investigation of the \gls*{acr:uhf} theory for chemical reactions\cite{article:Fukutome1973} that the disappearance of \gls*{acr:uhf} solutions upon the system becoming asymmetrical constitutes part of a promising theoretical basis to understand the mechanism underlying radical \textit{vs.} ionic character of chemical reactions.
+Unfortunately, to the best of our knowledge, there has not been much further effort along this line of inquiry since Fukutome's work.